 In the normal course of business, the Company enters into transactions with affiliated companies.
 The Company executes and clears trades for related customers and noncustomers and earns certain commissions and fees in connection with these services.
 The Company also utilizes related clearing brokers to execute and clear futures transactions on exchanges where the Company is not a member, for which it incurs brokerage and clearing charges.
-The Company also had securities borrowed and securities loaned transactions with affiliated companies.
+Balances related to these transactions are reflected in the statement of financial condition under receivables from and payables to customers, brokers, dealers and clearing organizations and noncustomers.
+The Company also receives guarantees from affiliated companies for certain counterparty relationships related to clearing transactions.